-We have recently had the usual dangerous winter driving conditions in Kalispell, Whitefish, Columbia Falls and other areas of Flathead County, Flathead valley, and surrounding areas, such as Lincoln County (Libby, Eureka), Lake County (Polson, Ronan, Mission Valley), Sanders County (Plains, Thompson Falls), Mineral County (St. Regis, Superior), and Glacier County (Browning, Cut Bank).
-The November ice rain, snow and ice gave way to December ice rain, snow, ice, fog and and other dangerous conditions -particularly in northwest Montana – as Flathead County sits on the west slope of the Swan Range of the Rocky Mountains.
+In Kalispell, Montana we usually experience dangerous winter driving conditions.
+Whitefish, Columbia Falls, Flathead County, and surrounding areas, such as Lincoln County (Libby, Eureka), Lake County (Polson, Ronan, Mission Valley), and Sanders County (Plains, Thompson Falls) experience similar conditions.
+The November ice rain, snow, and ice give way to December ice rain, snow, ice, fog, and other dangerous conditions.
+This is especially true in northwest Montana – as Flathead County sits on the west slope of the Swan Range of the Rocky Mountains.

-Kalispell, Columbia Falls, Whitefish and the other areas around Whitefish Mountain Resort (formerly known as Big Mountain, as it is still known to most local residents) and Glacier Park are beautiful and provide winter recreation second to none.
+Kalispell, Columbia Falls, Whitefish, and the other areas around Whitefish Mountain Resort (formerly known as Big Mountain, as it is still known to most local residents) and Glacier Park are beautiful and provide winter recreation second to none.
 However, local residents and visitors must always be mindful of the conditions and dangers on our roads.
-Many of the visitors to the area find our road system that has struggled to keep up with population growth continue to be a challenge.
+Many of the visitors to the area find our road system that has struggled to keep up with population growth continues to be a challenge.
 This creates conditions that are dangerous for local residents and our visitors from other states – as well as Alberta, British Columbia, the rest of Canada.

 One winter driving danger that folks do not consider – in addition to driving without adequate or appropriate tires, awareness of conditions, not using seat belts – is driving (or being a passenger) without adequate insurance coverage.

 Underinsured motors coverage is some of the least expensive, and most critical coverage one can purchase.
-I have seen underinsured motorist coverage of $100,000 for $21 per year.
+We have seen underinsured motorist coverage of $100,000 for $21 per year.
 The most challenging part of underinsured motorist coverage is asking for it from your agent or the insurance company, and making sure everyone is covered under the policy you believe is covered under the policy.
 “Full coverage” means that you have enough insurance and kind of insurance to meet your needs.
 This includes having substantial med pay coverage, uninsured and underinsured motorist coverage.
-A good agent will strongly recommend adequate uninsured and underinsured motorist coverage, even insist on it or require you to sign an acknowledgment and waiver if you decline it, or simply decline to write an inadequate policy.
-An agent should write the policy coverages and sell you a policy with adequate coverage that considers your potential expenses and potential lost earning capacity, among other factors.
+A good agent will strongly recommend adequate uninsured and underinsured motorist coverage, even insist on it or require you to sign an acknowledgment and waiver if you decline it.
+He or she may simply decline to write an inadequate policy.
+An agent should write the policy coverages and sell you a policy with an adequate coverage that considers your potential expenses and potential lost earning capacity, among other factors.

 We are located in Kalispell, Flathead County, Montana, in the heart of the Flathead Valley.
-We are a law firm the represents the innocent victims injured by the negligence and wrongful conduct of others.
-We do not represent the insurance companies – or the wrong doers.
+We are a law firm the represents innocent victims injured by the negligence and wrongful conduct of others.
+We do not represent the insurance companies – or the wrongdoers.
 We are firmly rooted in the community, and we are here to serve you.